radcampaign/allaboveall2020/web/wp-content/plugins/prevent-direct-access/readme.txt

 * Tweak: Change the plugin's logic to cater for those files that couldn't be found in the _postmeta table

 = 2.1.2 =
-* Fix Twitter, Googleplus and Facebook open graph issue
+* Fix Twitter, Google Plus and Facebook open graph issue

 = 2.1.1 =
 * Fix .htaccess rules to recognize the special characters